Linkedin X-Ray Search: Your Secret Weapon To Find Candidates

 linkedin recruitmentgeek premium searches

-They have a premium version at $3.99/month that allow to specify the country.
-It does not worth it at all considering you can do that for free and more with Recruitem.
+It is not worth it, considering you can do that for free and more with Recruiter.

-How To Use X-Ray Search on Linkedin?
+How To Use X-Ray Search on LinkedIn?

-1. Linkedin Basic
+1. LinkedIn Basic

-2. Linkedin Recruiter
+2. LinkedIn Recruiter

-3. Linkedin Sales Navigator
+3. LinkedIn Sales Navigator

-1. Linkedin Basic X-Ray Search
+1. LinkedIn Basic X-Ray Search

-You can use boolean search on several fields of the Linkedin basic search:
+You can use Boolean search on several fields of the LinkedIn basic search:

 1. Job title